La Más Draga season 7

-The seventh season of La Más Draga is slated to air on 30 September 2025, available through YouTube, and will be produced by La Gran Diabla Producciones.
-The series will feature fourteen contestants, from all over American Continent, competing for the title of La Más Draga of Mexico and Latin America and a cash prize.
+The seventh season of La Más Draga aired on 30 September 2025, available through YouTube, and was produced by La Gran Diabla Producciones.
+The series featured fourteen contestants from all over the American continent, competing for the title of La Más Draga of Mexico and Latin America and a cash prize of $700,000 MXN Pesos.
+The winner of the seventh season of La Más Draga was Nayla Downs, with Deetox Alanís, Moon and Tulsa as runners-up.

-The judges panel of this season include Mexican TV personality Karime Pindter, who will be also the main host, hair and makeup artist Yari Mejía, drag performer Bernardo "Letal" Vázquez, and singer and teather actress Natalia Sosa.
+The judges panel of this season include Mexican TV personality Karime Pindter, who is also the main host, hair and make-up artist Yari Mejía, drag performer Bernardo "Letal" Vázquez, and singer and theater actress Natalia Sosa.

 Similarly to previous seasons, thirty-three drag performers from the audition tapes were selected and asked to perform in a Live Audition held in Mexico City.
-The live auditions was broadcast on 17 September 2025, where the six previous winners of the show evaluated the aspiring participants without, unlike in previous editions, immediately confirming any contestants in the cast.
+The live auditions was broadcast on 17 September 2024, where the six previous winners of the show evaluated the aspiring participants without, unlike in previous editions, immediately confirming any contestants in the cast.
 The official cast was announced on 9 September 2025.